 This initiative is possible through the collaboration of the CMS Innovation Center and the CMS Medicare-Medicaid Coordination Office.

-This effort aims to improve the quality of care for people residing in nursing facilities.
+This effort aims to improve the quality of care for people residing in nursing facilities by reducing avoidable hospitalizations.

 CMS supports organizations that each partner with a group of nursing facilities to implement evidence-based clinical and educational interventions that both improve care and lower costs.
 The initiative is focused on long-stay nursing facility residents who are enrolled in both the Medicare and Medicaid programs, with the goal of reducing potentially avoidable inpatient hospitalizations.
 This initiative was launched in 2012.

 A second phase of this Initiative was announced on August 27, 2015.
-Under phase two, a new funding opportunity will allow the organizations currently participating in the Initiative to apply to test whether a new payment model for nursing facilities and practitioners, together with the current clinical and educational interventions in place under phase one, will reduce avoidable hospitalizations, lower combined Medicare and Medicaid spending, and improve the quality of care received by nursing facility residents.
+Under this new phase, a new funding opportunity will allow the organizations currently participating in the Initiative to apply to test whether a new payment model for nursing facilities and practitioners, together with the clinical and educational interventions in place under the current initiative, will improve quality of care by reducing avoidable hospitalizations while also lowering combined Medicare and Medicaid spending.

 From a pool of applicants, 7 organizations were selected for phase one of this Initiative:Alabama Quality Assurance Foundation – Alabama expand Read more about